Introduction to 'Creating your online brand'

 Your website

 This is often the first digital channel most people think of.
 Before you build a website, think about what this involves.
 Do your customers actually expect a website?
-Check the personas you created earlier – do they access the internet from PCs or laptops?
+Check the personas you created earlier – do they use the internet from PCs or laptops?
 If they mainly use smartphones, they might prefer a mobile app.

 Also think if you have the time and the skills to manage it.
 Maybe you could afford for someone else to do this.
 There’s lots of features you need to consider.